radixdlt/radixdlt-javascript/packages/account/README.md

 const keystoreEncryptionPassword = confirmPasswordTextField.value() // or similar

 // You need to pass in a function which saves the keystore
-// this example uses 'fs' but using Electron/Browser you might
+// this example uses 'fs' but using a browser you might
 // wanna try out https://www.npmjs.com/package/fs-jetpack or similar. import { PathLike, promises as fsPromises } from 'fs' const saveKeystoreOnDisk = (keystore: KeystoreT): Promise<void> => {